cstahoviak/cherno-cpp/README.md

 ```

 ### Video #73: Dynamic Casting in C++
-- Dynamic casting is a C++ style cast that as somewhat of a "safety net" which ensures that the casting we're doing is "valid".
+- Dynamic casting is a C++ style cast that acts as somewhat of a "safety net" which ensures that the casting we're doing is "valid".
-- `dynamic cast` can only be used when Runtime Type Information (RTTI) is enabled.
+- `dynamic_cast` can only be used when Runtime Type Information (RTTI) is enabled.
 - If RTTI is enabled, dynamic casting happens at runtime, not at compile time which means it comes with some performance cost.
-- Other _managed_ langagues, like Python, have function like `isinstance()` to achieve the same behavior.
+- Other _managed_ langagues, like Python, have built-ins like `isinstance()` to achieve the same behavior.
-- See example in README from ### Video #69__ for how the failure of a `dynamic_cast` can be useful.
+- See example from [Video #69](#video-69-casting-in-c) README for how the failure of a `dynamic_cast` can be useful.

 ### Video #75: Structured Bindings
 - Structed Bindings are a new feature to C++17 that allow us to handle multiple return values [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c) in a cleaner way.